 In August 2015, the Parent Company's offices moved to Tamana Intech Park at Wallerfield, where the Flagship Building was occupied.
 Accordingly, building costs of approximately \$158m were transferred from Investment Properties to Property, Plant and Equipment (Refer to Note 5).
+The additions for the year relate to the additional building costs incurred to make the building fit for occupation and office equipment and furniture for the administrative offices.

-Notes to the Consolidated Financial Statements (Continued) 30 September 2015
+Notes to the Consolidated Financial Statements (Continued) 30 September 2016